 If you or someone you care about would like more information about SSRIs, depression or anxiety, The Recovery Village can help.
 Our network of resources about mental health conditions and substance use disorders and our staff of professionals can guide your decisions about which medications to use and how to go about managing these conditions.
 Call or chat with us today.

-Hillhouse, T. and Porter, J. “A brief history of the development of antidepressant drugs: From monoamines to glutamate.”
+Hillhouse, T. and Porter, J. “A brief history of the development of an[…]amines to glutamate.”
 Experimental Clinical Psychopharmacology, February 2015.
 Accessed April 18, 2019.

 Stahl, S. “Mechanism of action of serotonin selective reuptake inhibitors: Serotonin receptors and pathways mediate therapeutic effects and side effects.”
 Journal of Affective Disorders, December 1, 1998.
 Accessed April 18, 2019.

 National Institutes of Health.
-“Drug interactions with selective serotonin reuptake inhibitors, especially with other psychotropics.”
+“Drug interactions with selective seroton[…]other psychotropics.”
 Prescrire International, February 2010.
 Accessed April 18, 2019.

 Department of Health and Human Services.
 “FDA pregnancy categories.”
 September 29, 2017.
 Accessed April 16, 2019.